Murder of Lakshmanananda Saraswati: Investigations

-On Wednesday 22 July 2009, a young Maoist couple, Surendra and Ruppi Pidikka alias Jaya Venkwara claimed to have been involved in the Saraswati's killing and surrendered to the Orissa police.
+On Wednesday 22 July 2009, a young Maoist couple, Surendra and Ruppi Pidikka (alias Jaya Venkwara) claimed to have been involved in the Saraswati's killing and surrendered to the Orissa police.

-Reconstructing the final moments of the killing of VHP leader Laxmanananda and his four disciples in Kandhamal's Jalespeta ashram in August 2008, Orissa police said that a Maoist who surrendered this week claimed there were four policemen at the ashram but they fled when the Maoists announced that they had come looking for the Swami.
+Reconstructing the final moments of the killing of VHP leader Laxmanananda Saraswati and his four disciples in Kandhamal's Jalespeta ashram in August 2008, Orissa police said that a Maoist who surrendered that week claimed there were four policemen at the ashram but they fled when the Maoists announced that they had come looking for the Saraswati.
 Four of the six Maoists who carried out the attack were from Chhattisgarh, the police were told.
-Rayagada SP Ashis Kumar Singh said Surendra Brekwada alias Dasu, who surrendered with his wife Ruppi Pidikka alias Jaya, told them that a six-member "crack team" of the Maoists, led by Orissa CPI (Maoist) leader Azad alias Duna Keshav Rao, reached Jalespeta Ashram on 23 August evening and came across four lathi-wielding policemen.
-Brekwada, a sharpshooter, was one of the six who allegedly killed the 82-year-old Laxmanananda, Kishore Baba (45), Amritananda Baba (62), Mata Bhaktimayee (40) and Puranjan Ganthi (28), brother of one of the girl inmates of the tribal residential school.
+Rayagada SP Ashis Kumar Singh said Surendra Brekwada (alias "Dasu"), who surrendered with his wife Ruppi Pidikka (alias "Jaya"), told them that a six-member "crack team" of the Maoists, led by Orissa CPI (Maoist) leader Azad – alias Duna Keshav Rao – reached Jalespeta ashram on 23 August evening and came across four lathi-wielding policemen.
+Brekwada, a sharpshooter, was one of the six who allegedly killed the 82-year-old Saraswati, Kishore Baba (aged 45), Amritananda Baba (62), Mata Bhaktimayee (40) and Puranjan Ganthi (28), brother of one of the girl inmates of the tribal residential school.

-In spite of claims that the case of Swamiji's murder has been solved, it is widely believed to be a cover up, based on doubts expressed by several senior investigators and experts on left-wing extremism.
-Subash Chouhan, national co-convener of the Bajrang Dal, refused to accept that the Maoists were responsible, saying "Why all of a sudden so many days after the incident has [Panda] come and spoken to the television channels?".
+In spite of claims that the case of Saraswatiji's murder has been solved, it is widely believed to be a cover up, based on doubts expressed by several senior investigators and experts on left-wing extremism.
+Subash Chouhan, national co-convener of the Bajrang Dal, refused to accept that the Maoists were responsible, saying "Why all of a sudden so many days after the incident has [Sabyasachi Panda] come and spoken to the television channels?".